 There will likely be a “catch”

 To give you the starter promotional prices, Xfinity does something similar to what the cell phone companies do.
 They “lock” you in.
 To get our bill back to the promotional rate, Xfinity required us to stay on for two years.
-They ensure this by a $150 early termination fee (which goes down by $15 every 3 months after the new rate goes into affect).
+They ensure this by a $150 early termination fee (which goes down by $15 every 3 months after the new rate goes into effect).
 I don’t really see this as a terrible catch – as we won’t need to re-negotiate on the pricing every 6 months when the promo expires.

 Hope this helps.
 You should be able to lower your Xfinity cable bill too.
 Please let us know how it worked!